 Our final stop will be at the world-famous Tower Bridge.
 They have an exhibition inside which takes you up to the top walkways and original engine rooms (allow 60-90 mins).
 If you’re lucky then you might be able to see the bridge open and close as well.

 Now catch the No.15 bus outside the Tower of London, which will take you on a little sightseeing tour through the heart of The City.
 You will get great views of the Royal Exchange, Mansion House and the Bank of England, before passing St. Paul’s Cathedral.
-You can get off just before Trafalgar Square to find something to eat.
+You can get off just before Trafalgar Square.